rust-lang/prev.rust-lang.org/faq.md

 The big difference between these traits is how they take the `self` parameter. [`Fn`][Fn] takes `&self`, [`FnMut`][FnMut] takes `&mut self`, and [`FnOnce`][FnOnce] takes `self`.

-Even if a closure does not capture any environment variables, it is represeted at runtime as two points, same as any other closure.
+Even if a closure does not capture any environment variables, it is represeted at runtime as two pointers, the same as any other closure.

 <a href="#what-are-higher-kinded-types" name="what-are-higher-kinded-types">
 ### What are higher-kinded types, why would I want them, and why doesn't Rust have them?
 </a>

-Higher-kinded types are typed with unfilled parameters.
-Type constructors, like [`Vec<T>`][Vec], [`Result<T, E>`][Result], and [`HashMap<K, V, S>`][HashMap] are all examples of higher-kinded types.
-Support for higher-kinded types means these "incomplete" types may be used anywhere "complete" types can be used, such as trait `impl`s.
+Higher-kinded types are types with unfilled parameters.
+Type constructors, like [`Vec`][Vec], [`Result`][Result], and [`HashMap`][HashMap] are all examples of higher-kinded types: each requires some additional type parameters in order to actually denote a specific type, like `Vec<u32>`.
+Support for higher-kinded types means these "incomplete" types may be used anywhere "complete" types can be used, including as generics for functions.

 Any complete type, like [`i32`][i32], [`bool`][bool], or [`char`][char] is of kind `*`.
 A type with one parameter, like [`Vec<T>`][Vec] is of kind `* -> *`, meaning that [`Vec<T>`][Vec] takes in a complete type like [`i32`][i32] and returns a complete type `Vec<i32>`.
 A type which three parameters, like [`HashMap<K, V, S>`][HashMap] is of kind `* -> * -> * -> *`, and takes in three complete types (like [`i32`][i32], [`String`][String], and [`RandomState`][RandomState]) to produce a new complete type `HashMap<i32, String, RandomState>`.

-The lack of support for higher-kinded types makes expression of certain ideas more tedious than it would otherwise be.
-For example, implementing a `Functor` trait (a term for a container which can be mapped over, obeying certain rules) without higher-kinded types requires explicit and otherwise unnecessary handling of the container's type parameters.
-With higher-kined types, a `Functor` `impl` can ignore the parameters entirely.
+In addition to these examples, type constructors can take *lifetime* arguments, which we'll denote as `Lt`.
+For example, `slice::Iter` has kind `Lt -> * -> *`, because it must be instantiated like `Iter<'a, u32>`.

+The lack of support for higher-kinded types makes it difficult to write certain kinds of generic code.
+It's particularly problematic for abstracting over concepts like iterators, since iterators are often parameterized over a lifetime at least.
+That in turn has prevented the creation of traits abstracting over Rust's collections.

+Another common example is concepts like functors or monads, both of which are type constructors, rather than single types.

-Rust doesn't currently have support for higher-kinded types because it hasn't been a priority.
-There is nothing inherent to the language that stops the support from being implemented.
-It just hasn't been done yet.
+Rust doesn't currently have support for higher-kinded types because it hasn't been a priority compared to other improvements we want to make.
+Since the design is a major, cross-cutting change, we also want to approach it carefully.
+But there's no inherent reason for the current lack of support.

 <a href="#what-do-named-type-parameters-in-generic-types-mean" name="what-do-named-type-parameters-in-generic-types-mean">
 ### What do named type parameters like `<T=Foo>` in generic types mean?